 - 25%: Almaris assignments described above.

-- It is not necessary for you to get a full score on the Almaris assignments; any score above 80% is considered a passing score and will be rounded up to 100%.
+- You need not get a full score on the Almaris assignments; any score above 80% is considered a passing score and will be rounded up to 100%.

 - 50%: Final exam